 Changing data format properties and deriving schema

-Using the derived data sample, Analytics for IoT attempt to define the format, schema, and properties of the data.
+Using the derived data sample, Velocity attempt to define the format, schema, and properties of the data.

 You can choose to modify data format properties or even specify a different data format.
 To do this, simply change any data format property as desired and then click Derive schema to derive the data again according to the changes made.
 The properties will update accordingly again based upon the derived data.

-For example, if connecting to a JSON source with multi-level nested JSON, if you only want to ingest data from a certain JSON node, or if you wished to flatten multi-level JSON to retrieve all attribute values, you could utilize the root node and flatten properties to configure Analytics for IoT to interact with your JSON data exactly as desired.
+For example, if connecting to a JSON source with multi-level nested JSON, if you only want to ingest data from a certain JSON node, or if you wished to flatten multi-level JSON to retrieve all attribute values, you could utilize the root node and flatten properties to configure Velocity to interact with your JSON data exactly as desired.

 Sampled data is not returned

-If sampled data is not returned in Analytics for IoT, try any one of the following options:
+If sampled data is not returned in Velocity, try any one of the following options:

 - Verify your connection and configuration properties are correct.